AWS API Gateway + Terraform + Serverless Framework - Part 2

 };

-The last thing is to allow the Lambda to access Amazon SNS changing serverless.yml
+The last thing is to allow Lambda to access Amazon SNS changing serverless.yml:

 # serverless.yml